fipke/DecisionDesk/packages/types/README.md

-Shared TypeScript types and JSON Schemas.
+Shared TS types and JSON Schemas (expand as needed).